Case File #MUS-2025-447: The $180,000 Mistake That Almost Happened

 I’ve been doing this work for fifteen years now—started in criminal forensics with the Connecticut State Police lab, moved into authentication and provenance verification when I realized museums and collectors needed the same rigorous methodology we used in crime labs.
 Got my Ph.D. in Forensic Science, did additional training in textile chemistry and advanced microscopy techniques at the FBI lab in Quantico.

-These days I split my time between consulting for museums on acquisition authentications (helped the Met, Getty, and Smithsonian on major purchases), helping law enforcement with cases (testified in 47 trials involving fiber evidence), and verifying sustainability claims for fashion brands (worked with Patagonia, Eileen Fisher, and several LVMH properties on supply chain authentication).
+These days I split my time between consulting for museums on acquisition authentications (helped the Met, Getty, and Smithsonian on major purchases totaling over $3 million in verified textiles), helping law enforcement with cases (testified in 47 trials involving fiber evidence), and verifying sustainability claims for fashion brands (worked with Patagonia, Eileen Fisher, and several LVMH properties on supply chain authentication).
 Also serve as an expert witness when textile evidence ends up in court—my testimony has been accepted in federal and state courts across 23 states.

 The work keeps evolving.
-When I started, we had maybe three analytical techniques we could use.
+When I started doing forensic textile provenance in 2011, we had maybe three analytical techniques we could reliably use.
 Now I’ve got a lab full of instruments that would’ve seemed like science fiction back then—SEM-EDS, py-GC/MS, FTIR, UV-Vis microspectrophotometry, ICP-MS for isotope analysis.
 But the core question never changes: is this textile what someone says it is?
-I get out of bed in the morning for that reason.
+That question—and the molecular evidence that answers it—is what gets me out of bed in the morning.

 Connect with me: